BlackWolfsDen/Eluna-Grumboz-Guild-Warz/README.md

      ok each location has a unique location id. so when you use the "info" command it will say loc ID: xxxxx the xxxx is the location id. yes it can get up into the 4 digits.
-I don't know how many unique combinations there are for (map, area, zone) but so far I have seen up to 889 individual locations. to teleport from location to location you can type "/guild list" this will list all lands owned by your guild by      location id with basic info and totals at the bottom.
+I don't know how many unique combinations there are for (map, area, zone) but so far I have seen up to 889 individual locations. to teleport from location to location. you can type "/guild list" .this will list all lands owned by your guild by location id with basic info and totals at the bottom.

 I have added an "OPTIONAL" feature ::: flag_require